josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 ## What if two modules provide the same service?

-When two imported modules, loaded at the same time, list a provider with the same token, the second module's provider "wins".
+When two imported modules, loaded at the same time, list a provider with the same token, the "wins" provider of the second module.
-That's because both providers are added to the same injector.
+That is because both providers are added to the same injector.

 When Angular looks to inject a service for that token, it creates and delivers the instance created by the second provider.

 *Every* class that injects this service gets the instance created by the second provider.
 Even classes declared within the first module get the instance created by the second provider.

-If NgModule A provides a service for token 'X' and imports an NgModule B that also provides a service for token 'X', then NgModule A's service definition "wins".
+If NgModule A provides a service for token 'X' and imports an NgModule B that also provides a service for token 'X', then the "wins" service definition of the A NgModule.

 The service provided by the root `AppModule` takes precedence over services provided by imported NgModules.
 The `AppModule` always wins.